rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 The first exercise has tests that describe a car:

 - As a car driver I want to know the car's speed
-- As a car driver I want the car to accelerate
+- As a car driver I want to accelerate
-- As a car driver I want the car to slow down
+- As a car driver I want to brake

 ## Exercise Two